How SSS Works Philippines — A Complete Guide 2026

 For MSC above ₱20,000, the portion above that level goes into the Mandatory Provident Fund (MPF) — now called MySSS Pension Booster.
 This is your personal retirement savings account on top of your regular SSS pension.
 It earns dividends and is paid out separately when you retire.
 The total rate is still 15% — it’s just split internally between two accounts.

-In 2025, President Marcos directed SSS to implement a Pension Reform Program that increases retirement and disability pensions by 10% every September from 2025 to 2027.
-Survivor pensioners receive a 5% increase.
-All 3.8 million existing pensioners receive these increases automatically — no application required.
-For new retirees, the improved pension amount applies from the date of their first pension release.
+SSS has begun implementing a Pension Reform Program that increases retirement and disability pensions by 10% each year, and survivorship pensions by 5% each year, from 2025 to 2027.
+Existing pensioners receive these increases automatically — no application is required.
+For new retirees, the improved pension amount applies from their first pension release.

-Combined with the salary loan interest rate reduction from 10% to 8% effective May 2025, this is the most significant improvement to SSS benefits in years.
-If you are approaching retirement, the 2025 reform means your pension is already higher than what the calculator based on pre-2025 rates would show.
+Combined with the salary loan interest rate reduction from 10% to 8% per year, effective July 2025, this is a significant improvement to SSS benefits.
+If you are approaching retirement, your pension will already reflect these increases above what a pre-2025 estimate would show.

 SSS Member Types and Minimum MSC